krizzdewizz/hyperml/README.md

 </html>
 ```

-`Html` provides a method for each known HTML element and a constant for each known HTML attribute.
+`Html` provides a method for each known HTML element and a constant for frequently used HTML attributes.
 This reduces string usage and you can leverage your editor's code completion to write the markup.

 You can freely mix it with generic `$` calls.